ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 - Bootstrap script (User Data)

 ### User Data
-- Is a script is run once on the first start of the instance
+- Is a script that runs once on the first start of the instance
 - Script is run using root privileges

 ### Use Cases